jmccormac01/Spectroscopy/README.md

 We then cross match the two tables to add the swasp_id to the spectra <br/>

 BLENDSs need more attention to extract the right trace ID (e.g. PA | PA+180) <br/>
+I've now updated FXCOR to account for multiple objects in the slit.
+The plan is to use the SkyPA to distinguish between the spectra.

+For the blended objects use the correctBlends.py script to fix the trace ids.
+MeasureRVs.py can then use the updated trace IDs to plot the right spectra with each other.  <br/>